LeoFVO/gossti/README.md

 -h, --help Print help information
 -u, --url <URL> The target IP or domain to scan
 -p, --payload <PAYLOAD> The payload to trigger potential SSTI
--X <HTTP_METHOD> The http method to use [default: GET]
+-X <HTTP_METHOD> The HTTP method to use [default: GET]
--l, --languages comma-separated languages names to tests (default "all") --user-agent <USER_AGENT> Custom user-agent to use [default: "gossti 1.0.0"]
+-l, --languages comma-separated languages names to tests (default "all")
+--user-agent <USER_AGENT> Custom user-agent to use [default: "gossti 1.0.0"]
--q, --quiet Less output per occurrence
--v, --verbose More output per occurrence
--V, --version Print version information

 ### Some examples